 The problem was I’d forgotten about Spirit.
 I’d forgotten that Spirit is there with me every step of the way.

 Indeed, the whole rap thing was Spirit’s idea in the first place.

 The minute I realized this, I felt myself relax for the first time in weeks.
 I immediately felt my energy start to come back.

 It was incredible.
 I felt both relieved and embarrassed.
 I couldn’t believe I’d forgotten the Key Ingredient.
-After all, the whole reason I’m in Holmes Institute is because I know and believe that the energy of the Divine is the most important thing in my life.
+After all, the energy of the Divine is the most important thing in my life.